 B CHEM 312 Inorganic Chemistry I The first in a twoquarter course sequence in inorganic chemistry for students majoring in chemistry and related subjects like biochemistry and chemical engineering.
 Concepts include bonding, atomic-molecular structure, symmetry and group theory, oxidationreductions, and acid-base chemistry in aqueous/nonaqueous media.
 Prerequisite: minimum 2.0 grade in B CHEM 238.
-Offered: W. (3) NW, QSR
+Offered: W. (3) NW, QSR minimum grade of 2.0 in B CHEM 164.
+Offered: A. (5) NW, QSR

 B CHEM 313 Inorganic Chemistry II The second of a two-quarter course sequence in inorganic chemistry for majors in chemistry and chemical engineering.
-Includes transition metal chemistry, along with structure and reactivity of organometallic compounds, solid state chemistry, and an introduction to materials chemistry.
-Prerequisite: minimum 2.0 grade in B CHEM 312.
+Includes transition metal chemistry, along with reactivity organometallic structure and of compounds, solid state chemistry, and an introduction to materials chemistry.
+Prerequisite: a minimum grade of 2.0 in B CHEM 312.
 Offered: Sp.
 (3) NW, QSR

-B CHEM 315 Quantitative Environmental Analysis fundamental Covers principles for making chemical quantitative measurements including techniques stoichiometry, in spectroscopy, chromatography, statistics, and potentiometric methods.
+B CHEM 315 Quantitative Environmental Analysis Covers fundamental principles for making quantitative chemical measurements including techniques in stoichiometry, spectroscopy, chromatography, statistics, and potentiometric methods.
 Includes laboratory.
-Prerequisite: minimum 2.0 grade in B CHEM 164.
-Offered: A. (5) NW, QSR either both B BIO 200 and B CHEM 237, or B CHEM 239.
-Instructors: White Offered: jointly with B BIO 364; A. (5) NW
+Prerequisite: a